thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 3. Save the changes.
 4. Preview the work in your browser and notice the changes to the navigation bar and expandable side-bar menu.

-## 6. Edit Content
+## 7. Edit Content

 One of the most important directories in your Quire project, and where you will spend the majority of your time, is the aptly named `content` directory.
 In addition to the `_data`, `_assets`, and `_computed` folders, the `content` directory contains the editable {{< q-def "Markdown" >}} (`.md`) files that make up the bulk of your publication's content.
 Each `.md` file represents a page of your website/book.
 These files are created using YAML and Markdown.

 ### Page YAML

 Just as the overall publication has metadata, each page has metadata that is also stored in YAML.
 You will notice the page YAML, surround by three dashes (`---`) at the top of each `.md` file.
 The three most basic types of page YAML that you’ll always want to include are the `title`, `layout`, and `order`.
 The `layout` determines how the page will be structured and `order` determines the overall page order of your publication.
-Without `order` value given the pages will default to alphabetical order.
+Without `order` the pages will default to alphabetical order.

 ```yaml
 ---